harshivpgajjar/VrundaPortfolio/DEPLOYMENT_GUIDE.md

 ## Part 4: Deploy to Hosting Platform

+**⚠️ Important**: GitHub Pages won't work for this app because it's a full-stack application with a Node.js backend.
+You need a platform that supports Node.js servers.

 Choose one of these platforms (I recommend **Railway** for easiest setup):

 ### Option A: Railway (Recommended - Easiest)